DanielBatesUK/my-tools/README.md

 ## GitHub Webhooks

 I've added a GitHub webhook handler.
-This is for the demo that is hosted on <https://glitch.com> (see link below).
-This is to keep the my-tools demo up to date.
-As it pulls whenever a push is made to the default branch.
-If you want to use this, then you will need to run your server with a `GITHUB_WEBHOOK_SECRET="[your-seceret]"` environment variable; that matches the secret you used when creating the webhook for your repo (Settings -> Webhooks).
+This is for the demo that is hosted on <https://glitch.com> (see links below).
+This is used to keep the my-tools demo constanstly up-to-date.
+As it pulls whenever a push is made to the default ('main') branch.
+If you want to use this feature, then you will need to run your server with a  environment variable: `GITHUB_WEBHOOK_SECRET="[your-seceret]"`.
+This needs to match the secret used when creating the webhook for your repo (Settings -> Webhooks).
+Otherwise signature verifacation will always fail and the pull will not happen.

 ## Demo